vishal-labs/perplexity-search/README.md

 - When run, this application takes in the user query
 - Uses Perplexity Search API to get the most relevant URLs for the query
 - Returns any 1 or the URL to the frontend.
 - Adds the query along with the result to a database for future references.
+- Whenever an API endpoint is accessed, the endpoint string is verified throught a ML model and based on the prediction, the endpoint is secured with the power of eBPF
+Ex: We know that the general, regular endpoints look like /home, /api/users ... but we also know that endpoints like /SELECT+*+FROM+USERS; or such are SQLi type attacks.

 ### How to run?
 1. Get the perplexity API key from your account